Plinkon/PlinkonHub/README.md

 _____
 INSTALL INSTRUCTIONS:

-1. Copy the code in the file for each version
+1. Copy the code in the description for any version

 2. Go into your executor and paste the code
 (See bottom of page for supported executors)